Online MBA Program in Statistics

 - Preparing reports and other paperwork

 According to the Bureau of Labor Statistics4, statisticians earned an average of $87,780 annually as of May 2018.
-Job availability for this position is expected to grow 33% by the year 2026, which is above average, thanks to the need for statisticians to analyze increasing levels of digital and electronic data.
+This position’s job availability is expected to grow 33% by 2026, which is above average, thanks to statisticians’ need to analyze increasing digital and electronic data levels.

 Senior Financial Analyst